MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Invoke-MgReplyGroupThreadPost.md

 # Invoke-MgReplyGroupThreadPost

 ## SYNOPSIS
-Reply to a post and add a new post to the specified thread in a group conversation.
+Create an open extension (openTypeExtension object) and add custom properties in a new or existing instance of a resource.
-You can specify both the parent conversation and thread in the request, or, you can specify just the parent thread without the parent conversation.
+You can create an open extension in a resource instance and store custom data to it all in the same operation, except for specific resources.

-> [!NOTE]
+See known limitations of open extensions for more information.
-> To view the beta release of this cmdlet, view [Invoke-MgBetaReplyGroupThreadPost](/powershell/module/Microsoft.Graph.Beta.Groups/Invoke-MgBetaReplyGroupThreadPost?view=graph-powershell-beta)
+The table in the Permissions section lists the resources that support open extensions.

 ## SYNTAX

 ### ReplyExpanded (Default)
 ```
 Invoke-MgReplyGroupThreadPost -ConversationThreadId <String> -GroupId <String> -PostId <String>
- [-AdditionalProperties <Hashtable>] [-Post <IMicrosoftGraphPost>] [-PassThru] [-WhatIf] [-Confirm]
+ [-AdditionalProperties <Hashtable>] [-Post <IMicrosoftGraphPost>] [-PassThru] [-Confirm] [-WhatIf]
  [<CommonParameters>]
 ```